mprice36/NIEM.github.io/training/iepd-developer/mapping/index.md

 | Partial | Partial Match is where you can take some things from NIEM and have to extend the rest for a given Type.
 In other words, when the semantics or structure of an exchange and NIEM data objects do not exactly fit. |
 | No Match | No NIEM element or type maps to the source requirement.
 The result is an extension to NIEM through an IEPD extension schema. |

+{:.note}
-##### Notes on Equivalent Match
+> Notes on Equivalent Match

-- If a NIEM object has similar semantics and structure to an exchange data object, it is probably an equivalent match.
+>   - If a NIEM object has similar semantics and structure to an exchange data object, it is probably an equivalent match.

-- Equivalent matches can be difficult to find due to complex containers and different names.
+>   - Equivalent matches can be difficult to find due to complex containers and different names.

-- As a first check, verify that the NIEM data object’s definition and its containing objects logically align to the exchange object.
+>   - As a first check, verify that the NIEM data object’s definition and its containing objects logically align to the exchange object.

 ##### Equivalent Match Examples